Import/Export Instructor Karla Perez at Herzing College Montreal.

 Read on to meet the teacher, learn about the program, and find out if import/export training is right for you.

-Q: Karla, can you tell us about your background in business and international commerce?
+Q: Karla, can you tell us about your background in business and international trade?

 I created all the assignments, quizzes, midterm, projects and final exams that Herzing is using for the courses today.

-Q: What inspired you to start a career in import/export, and become an instructor at Herzing?
+Q: What inspired you to start a career in import/export?

 Karla: I have always been passionate about the idea of selling domestic products in an international market.
 Growing up, I used to love seeing all the products in the grocery store that were imported from other countries.

 I was very curious to understand how products could come all the way to Venezuela from distant places across the globe.
 The concept of international trade was fascinating to me.
 I became inspired to study import/export, and share my knowledge and passion with students.